mnr/writing-wip/emdr astro/whois/whois Naolin Morales capcom.md

 A **Campaigner ([ENFP](https://www.16personalities.com/enfp-personality))** is someone with the [Extraverted](https://www.16personalities.com/articles/mind-introverted-vs-extraverted), [Intuitive](https://www.16personalities.com/articles/energy-intuitive-vs-observant), [Feeling](https://www.16personalities.com/articles/nature-thinking-vs-feeling), and [Prospecting](https://www.16personalities.com/articles/tactics-judging-vs-prospecting) personality traits.
 These people tend to embrace big ideas and actions that reflect their sense of hope and goodwill toward others.
 Their vibrant energy can flow in many directions.

+Few personality types are as creative and charismatic as Campaigners (ENFPs).
+Known for their idealism and enthusiasm, these personalities excel at dealing with unexpected challenges and brightening the lives of those around them.

+Yet Campaigners can be tripped up in certain areas of their lives.
+When it comes to building relationships, choosing a career, or turning their dreams into reality, people with this personality type may need to consciously address their weaknesses and gain new skills -- even as they draw on their many strengths.

 ### Strengths

+Curious, Perceptive, Enthusiastic, Excellent Communicators, Festive, Good-Natured

 ### Weaknesses

+People-Pleasing, Unfocused, Disorganized, Overly Accommodating, Overly Optimistic, Restless

 ### Relationships